-In setting rates for 2023-2024 Council proposes to continue with its current method of rating, which involves one differential rate with the application of a fixed charge, applied against the capital value of properties.
+In setting rates for 2023-2024 Council has continued with its current method of rating, which involves one differential rate with the application of a fixed charge, applied against the capital value of properties.

 Council considers this to be a fair and equitable method of rating for the District Council of Mount Remarkable.